How to be more self-compassionate

 - Name those emotions.

-- Identify your strengths, your values, and what you have learned from past mistakes.
+- Identify your strengths, your values, and what you’ve learned from past mistakes.

-- Be kind to yourself.
-Talk yourself through what you would do differently knowing what you know now.
+- Talk yourself through what you would have done differently if you’d known then what you know now.

-- Optionally, you can write a letter to yourself containing your answers to the above four questions, read it out loud to yourself, and then destroy the letter by crumpling it up, tearing it up, or burning it (safely, of course).
+- Optionally, write yourself a letter about how you feel.
+After reading it out loud to yourself, destroy the letter (safely, of course).